aixoss/aix-puppet/README.md

   and to store downloaded eFix.
-By default downloads are performed into '/tmp', but a more appropriate file system definitely needs to be chosen and then set into ./manifests/init.pp ('root' parameter of 'download' clause for AIX updates, and 'root' parameter of 'fix' clause for efix).
+By default downloads are performed into '/tmp', but a more appropriate file system definitely needs to be chosen and then set into ./manifests/init.pp ('root' parameter of 'download' clause for AIX updates, and 'root' parameter of 'fix' clause for eFix).
   File system on which downloads are performed is automatically increased (100 MB each time) if necessary (if system allows).<br>
  This module will perform AIX software updates of your systems, and install (or remove)